 - Cybersecurity (threat detection)

-There are four types of machine learning:
+What are the types of machine learning?

 - Supervised learning - uses labelled data to produce outcomes

 - Semi-supervised learning - uses both labelled and unlabelled data in specific portions